LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-28-Comparison_of_four_asset_management_software.md

 ## My Recommendation

-For the best choice I highly recommend InvGate Assets which is easy to set up and can support more people.
+For the best choice I highly recommend ResourceSpace Assets which is easy to set up and can support more projects.

 ## REFERENCES: